 We have had a chime choir in the past.
 Right now we are not meeting because we have no director.
 Members from fifth grade age and up are welcome to join.
 No previous experience is necessary.
 We will update this when we can begin practices once again.

 We invite communicant members of the congegation to sing in our choir, lending their hearts and voices in praise to our Savior with special songs.
 No choir experience is necessary.
-Rehearsals are held Thursday evenings from 6:30-7:30 during the school year.
-Our church calendar will list what weeks we have practice since we sing mostly for festival services.
+Rehearsals are held when needed to prepare for special services and to help introduce new hymns and Psalms to the congregation.
+Our church calendar and bulletin will list what days we will practice since we sing mostly for festival services.
+Since Covid we have met to practice usually after the late service.

 Cleaning the church